komatsuna4747/myergm/README.md

 # Implementing a toy ERGM from scratch in R
 This package allows to use a large step sampler in MCMC suggested by Mele (2017).
+I just added this (ANGELO)

 The `myergm` package tries to estimate the `edges` and `triangle` parameters from scratch as much as possible.
 If you carefully look at the source code, you will realize that `myergm` implements an MPLE using the `ergm` package.